David Hobbs – Profile

 Why do I Telemark Race?

-“Hi, my name is David, and I am an adrenaline addict.”
+I am an adrenaline addict.”
 I love to go fast and the extreme challenge of racing well on tele gear forces me to push myself both mentally and physically.
 I thrive on this kind of challenge.

 Interesting Facts About Myself: I have a history of large, traumatic injuries.
 I broke my back racing in 2007 at World Cup Finals in Germany.
 I had two surgeries to treat compartment syndrome in my thigh as well in 2007.
 This was a separate, slacklining accident.
 I participate in many other activities that some would consider ‘extreme.’
 I am a rock climber, downhill mountain biker, slack liner, unicyclist, and white water kayaker.